 There are some places where brokers can add additional charges on top of the products they sell, called “broker fees,” so it’s important to do your research and understand how insurance sales are regulated in your area.
 However, even if additional fees are legal in your area, your broker has to clearly disclose their commission structure and fees in writing.

-To find the right insurance broker for you, it’s time to do a bit of legwork.
+To find the right insurance broker for you:

 - Ask key questions as you interview potential brokers.
 You’ll want to find out if they’ve worked with and understand the needs of ecommerce businesses, and whether they can only sell products from certain companies.
 You’ll be able to find the best options if your broker can provide quotes from multiple companies, not just one or two.